vsantiago113/PrimeAPIClient/README.md

 ```

 ## Usage
 the argument "method" must be specify every time.
-Look at authentication validation for an example.

 #### Default arguments and attributes
 ```python